SDXorg/pysd/docs/structure/xmile_translation.rst

 Stocks
 ^^^^^^
 Stocks are supported with any number of inflows and outflows.
-Stocks are translated to the AST as `IntegStructure(flows, initial_value)`.
+Stocks are translated to the AST as `IntegStructure(flows, initial_value, non_negative)`.
+Non-negative flag is parsed for both stocks and flows, this can be set element by element or using the `behavior section <http://docs.oasis-open.org/xmile/xmile/v1.0/errata01/csprd01/xmile-v1.0-errata01-csprd01-complete.html#_Toc442104128>`_.
+Flows with non-negative flags are read as flows with a maximum condition, while for stocks this information is saved in the :py:class:`pysd.translators.structures.abstract_expressions.IntegStructure` object.

 Subscripts
 ^^^^^^^^^^